 PHP var_sizeof()

-get the size of any PHP variable in bytes
+This library provides functions to accurately determine the size of any PHP variable in bytes.

 It should be a more accurate tool for calculating the total size of a PHP variable than memory_get_usage()